 During an interview with the facility Director of Nursing, it was confirmed that the resident’s “pressure ulcer care was not revised to include [the resident’s] pressure ulcer to the sacrum.”
 The Director said that “the Pressure Ulcer Care Plan should have been revised to include [the resident’s] pressure ulcer to the sacrum.”

 Do you believe your loved one has suffered serious injuries or died prematurely while a resident at Aperion Care Peoria Heights?
-If so, contact the law offices of Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
+If so, contact the law offices of Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 today.
 Our law firm fights aggressively on behalf of Peoria County victims of mistreatment living in long-term facilities including nursing homes in Peoria Heights.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.